cemolcay/SizeClasser/README.md

 ----

 [`SizeClasser`](https://github.com/cemolcay/SizeClasser/blob/master/SizeClasser/SizeClasser.swift) is an `OptionSet` type struct.
-You can initilize it with your viewController's `traitCollection` property to identify your current device specific orientation and split view status.
+You can initialize it with your viewController's `traitCollection` property to identify your current device specific orientation and split view status.

 ``` swift
 let sizeClasser = SizeClasser(traitCollection: traitCollection)